RobertGBryan/TinyMTCPP/README.md

 (as described in <http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/TINYMT/index.html>)

-TinyMT is a new small-sized variant of Mersenne Twister (MT) introduced by Mutsuo Saito and Makoto Matsumoto in 2011.
+TinyMT is a new small-sized pseudo random number generator variant of Mersenne Twister (MT) introduced by Mutsuo Saito and Makoto Matsumoto in 2011.
 There are two types of TinyMT, tinymt32 and tinymt64. tinymt32 outputs 32-bit unsigned integers and single precision floating point numbers.
 On the other hand, tinymt64 outputs 64-bit unsigned integers and double precision floating point numbers.

 The purpose of TinyMT is not to replace Mersenne Twister.
-TinyMT has far shorter period than Mersenne Twister.
-The merit of TinyMT is in its small size of the internal state of 127 bits, far smaller than 19937 of Mersenne Twister.
+TinyMT has a far shorter period than Mersenne Twister.
+The merit of TinyMT is in its small size of the internal state of 127 bits, far smaller than 19937 bits used by its larger cousin Mersenne Twister.
-The purpose of TinyMT may be used in a situation where large state generators such as Mersenne Twister are difficult to use.
-According to statistical test (BigCrush), the quality of the outputs of TinyMT seems pretty good, taking the small size of the internal state into consideration.
+The purpose of TinyMT may be used in a situation where a small lightweight object is preferred.
+According to statistical tests (BigCrush), the quality of the outputs of TinyMT seems pretty good, taking the small size of the internal state into consideration.

 ## TinyMT features